MSLNZ/msl-io/docs/index.rst

 .. image:: _static/hdf5_data_model.png

-The data files that can be read are not restricted to HDF5_ files, but, rather any file format that has a :ref:`Reader <io-readers>` class implemented can be read.
+The data files that can be read are not restricted to HDF5_ files, but any file format that has a :ref:`Reader <io-readers>` implemented can be read.

 **Getting Started:**